nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Poor boh.
 Was always belly-aching for a chance over the top.
 Nevah got it nor nothing.
 Not even a baid in the hospital.
-Strong like a bull, yet just knocked off in the dark through raw cracker cussedness....
-Some life it was, buddy, in them days.
+Strong like a bull, yet just knocked off in the dark through raw cracker cussedness.<span class="three-dots"></span>Some life it was, buddy, in them days.
 We was always on the defensive as if the boches, as the froggies called them, was right down on us.”